Get the tools and training you need to design and operate mission-critical systems with confidence

 Monitor your cloud so that it isn’t a black box

-Ensure long-term reliability with monitoring tools to identify, diagnose, and track anomalies—and optimize your reliability and performance.
+Ensure long-term reliability with monitoring tools to identify, diagnose, and track anomalies—and optimise your reliability and performance.

 Systematically improve resilience with controlled chaos.

-Identify resource issues and resolve them using a customizable dashboard.
+Identify resource issues and resolve them using a customisable dashboard.

-Collect, analyze, and act on telemetry data from Azure and on-premises environments.
+Collect, analyse, and act on telemetry data from Azure and on-premises environments.

 Get intelligent insights into app usage and diagnose anomalies.